KonradHoeffner/tempoguide/index.md

 * Toxic Deluge: Combination of Cradle, D+T, Bant Nadu and some Energy in your meta game, and you can play this.
 * Tsabo’s Web: As you mentioned, heavy amount of Lands with a shift back to Rishadan Port is what you need.

+<mtg-cards names="Harbinger of the Seas"></mtg-cards>
+I love this card but don't currently run it because it is so hard to make it work against Urza's Saga after the rules change.

 <mtg-cards names="Tsabo's Web"></mtg-cards>
 <mtg-cite name="Minyafriend">
 I played a few challenges with Web and found it very underwhelming, main point is that Urza's Saga untaps level 1 because it doesn't have the other abilities yet.